 This fiscally sponsored project works in three areas: building the tech for social good field, assisting crisis response helplines, and supporting local leaders around the world.
 Field-building work includes no-charge consulting to nonprofit leaders, a podcast featuring tech for good leaders, public speaking and written articles.
 Aselo is an open-source contact center platform designed specifically for the needs of crisis response helplines which do counseling, referral and case management.
-Aselo was deployed in eleven countries at the end of 2022.
 Terraso is an open source, online platform being built for local leaders to access the tools, data and funding they need to build more sustainable and regenerative local economies against the backdrop of climate change.
-Terraso was in its initial software development phase during 2022 and is expected to launch in 2023.